amsehili/amsehili.github.io/content/posts/PDL/introduction-to-tf-probability-and-pytorch-distributions/index.md

 ### A multiclass classification model
 The model architecture is quite similar to the one we used for logistic regression.
-The most notable difference is the use of more parameters in the first layer, which followed by a non-linear activation, and the use of the `Categorical` class in the output layer instead of `Bernoulli`.
+The most notable difference is the use of more parameters in the first layer, which is followed by a non-linear activation, and the use of the `Categorical` class in the output layer instead of `Bernoulli`.
 And of course, we'll be using the same `NLL` loss function defined earlier to train the model.

 ```python